code-vg14/Horizontal-Overlay-Stacked-Bars/README.md

 Create Horizontal Overlay Stacked bars with annotations using chart.js.
 You can create horizontal overlay stackedbar using this code with chart.js plugin

-stack-bar.js file has the code to create hprizontal bars
+stack-bar.js file has the code to create horizontal bars

 Usage:

 Create a canvas